act-rules/act-rules.github.io/_rules/form-field-accessible-name-is-descriptive-e0ca31.md

 ## Expectation

-The [accessible name](#accessible-name) describes the purpose of the associated form field element.
-Both the [visual context](#visual-context) of the element, and the [programatically determined context](#programatically-determined-context) which is [included in the accessibility tree](#included-in-the-accessibility-tree) can be used to differentiate the purpose from other form fields on the same page.
+The [accessible name][] describes the purpose of the associated form field element.
+Both the [visual context][] of the element, and the [programmatically determined context][] which is [included in the accessibility tree][] can be used to differentiate the purpose from other form fields on the same page.

-**Note:** In this case, [visual context](#visual-context) can be created by headings, fieldsets and legends, text that is near the control, etc.
+**Note:** In this case, [visual context][] can be created by headings, fieldsets and legends, text that is near the control, etc.

-**Note:** If a [context](#context) that is necessary for differentiating form fields from each other is [visible](#visible), but not [included in the accessibility tree](#included-in-the-accessibility-tree), this might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. [1.3.1 Info and Relationships](https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships)), but this is not considered a failing condition for this rule.
-For this rule, it is enough that the [context](#context) is there in some form, either [visible](#visible) or [included in the accessibility tree](#included-in-the-accessibility-tree).
+**Note:** If a [context][] that is necessary for differentiating form fields from each other is [visible][], but not [included in the accessibility tree][], this might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. [1.3.1 Info and Relationships](https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships)), but this is not considered a failing condition for this rule.
+For this rule, it is enough that the [context][] is there in some form, either [visible][] or [included in the accessibility tree][].

 **Note**: Labels do not need to be lengthy.
 A word, or even a single character, may suffice.

 ## Assumptions

-This rule assumes that while having a differentiating [context](#context) that is not [programatically determinable](https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. [1.3.1 Info and Relationships](https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships)), if text that has not been marked up as headings is used to split a form into different sections), this is allowed under [success criterion 2.4.6 Headings and Labels](https://www.w3.org/WAI/WCAG21/Understanding/headings-and-labels).
+This rule assumes that while having a differentiating [context][] that is not [programmatically determinable](https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. [1.3.1 Info and Relationships](https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships)), if text that has not been marked up as headings is used to split a form into different sections), this is allowed under [success criterion 2.4.6 Headings and Labels](https://www.w3.org/WAI/WCAG21/Understanding/headings-and-labels).

 ## Accessibility Support